kionkina/robingood/README.md

 ### Prerequisites
-A .env file with environment variable DB, containing a mongoDB connection string.
+A .env file with environment variable DB, containing a mongoDB connection string and Polygon.io api key.